-The SFWDAT model output for January 19, 2025, illustrates shallower conditions across WCA-3A northeast compared to a month ago.
-The WCA-3A North sub-basin continues to dry out and is approaching the soil surface.
-The ponded conditions in southern/eastern WCA3A and in northern Shark River Slough (SRS) continue to contract.
-Most of the Big Cypress Basin, both to the north and south of Tamiami trail, remains near or below soil surface.
-Hydrologic connectivity within the major sloughs of Everglades National Park (ENP) has diminished over the past two months, but depths remain conducive for water flow.
-Below average conditions are present along the L-67 levees in WCA-3A South.
+The SFWDAT model output for February 2, 2025, illustrates shallower conditions across WCA-3A.
+Northern WCA-3A continues to dry out especially east of the Miami Canal and approaches the soil surface.
+The ponded conditions in southern WCA3A are now absent.
+Most of the Big Cypress Basin, both to the north and south of Tamiami trail, is below soil surface, with some areas now significantly so.
+Hydrologic connectivity within the major sloughs of Everglades National Park (ENP) has diminished over the past two months, especially in the west, but remains conducive for water flow to the south.
+Below average conditions are present along the L-67 levees and have expanded across most of central and southern WCA-3A.
 See figures EV-5 through EV-6.